 Seek help from experts

-“I bought a house in Florida, and as a Canadian, the financing was obviously trickier than if I were a U.S. citizen,” Carter says.
+“[When] I bought a house in Florida, the financing was obviously trickier than if I were a U.S. citizen,” Carter says.
 “We partnered with a local realtor and lawyer that specialized in overseas buyers.
-Not only this, we found a Canadian bank that had a presence as well in the U.S., which facilitated the financing process very nicely.
+We also found a Canadian bank that had a presence as well in the U.S., which facilitated the financing process nicely.
 Before this, we had asked U.S.-based banks for a loan, and the interest rate was astronomical because we were foreign buyers.”

-Finding financing in different country
+Finding financing overseas

 Another option is to finance your overseas purchase with an unsecured personal loan.